By Naami Resnick, M.S., LGPC, NCC

 - Educate yourself.
 There is so much information available.
 If a family member or loved one is using terms you don’t recognize, that can make you feel distanced from them.
 Close that gap!
 There is a wealth of information available.

 JCS offers a service for families of individuals with substance use disorders.
-The JCS Family Navigator helps family members get the information, support, and resources they need to cope with the stressors and challenges they may experience in response to their loved one’s struggles with the disease.
-Learn more about the Family Navigator program at jcsbalt.org/sudservices or contact: Naami Resnick, LGPC, NCC at 410-843-7460 or email@example.com.
+The JCS Family Navigator program helps family members get the information, support, and resources they need to cope with the stressors and challenges they may experience in response to their loved one’s struggles with the disease.
+To learn more, contact Naami Resnick, LGPC, NCC at 410-843-7460 or email@example.com.

 Naami Resnick, M.S., LGPC, NCC is a JCS Family Navigator at Jewish Community Services